North Country Society for the Prevention of Cruelty to Animals, Essex County, New York

 Caring for a pet is a big responsibility and some pets require more attention and care than others.

 Children under the age of 3 or 4 do not have the maturity to control their aggressive impulses; you will need to supervise them when they’re with the pet.
 They will also need the most assistance in caring for the pet.
 Children between 4 and 10 years can participate in caring for a cat or a dog but they will need your help.
 Teenagers may neglect their beloved dog or cat if they become preoccupied with extracurricular activities, dating, or friends.
 So, if you want to adopt a pet for your child, keep in mind that you are the ultimate caretaker.
 You still need to oversee the pet’s care even if you believe your children are old enough to do it themselves.
 Are you willing to accept this responsibility?
 Parents serve as role models.
 Children learn responsible pet ownership by observing their parents’ behavior.

 Adopting a companion animal for your child brings lots of potential benefits.
 As long as expectations are clear and the child is committed to his or her pet, your new friend will become a valued and loving member of your family.

-Kathy Wilcox is a former NCSPCA Board Member, and author of the Valley News weekly NCSPCA column.
+Kathy Wilcox is a former NCSPCA Board Member.
 Kathy, Sevi and Jasmine live in Essex Junction, VT.